-Our final experiment examines the entire end-to-end pipeline of decentralised content discovery and search We quantify the exact cost of content discovery and decentralised search Content discovery is based on a gossip protocol, see the illustrative network view https://pstree.cc/wtf-is-gossip/ We focus on the Creative Commons Youtube dataset which contains videos that can be freely re-distributed.
-For our experiment we focus on the core primitive of two random peers exchanging discovered content and search results Search results are a huge lists with pairs of "Query,Clicked-Youtube-URL", called a ClickLog.
-One device in our experiment generates ClickLog, the other inserts these results in SCANN
+Our final experiment examines the entire end-to-end pipeline of decentralised content discovery and search In this section, we quantify the exact cost of content discovery and decentralized search.
+Content discovery is based on a gossip protocol, as illustrated by the network view available.
+We focus on the Creative Commons YouTube dataset, which contains videos that can be freely redistributed.

-In this experiment, we concentrate on the core primitive of two random peers exchanging discovered content and search results.
+Our experiment centers on the core primitive of two random peers exchanging discovered content and search results.
 The search results are organized in a format known as a ClickLog, which consists of pairs of "Query, Clicked-YouTube-URL."
-One device in our experiment is responsible for generating the ClickLog, while the other device inserts these results into SCANN (Scalable Nearest Neighbors).
+One device in our experiment generates the ClickLog, while the other device inserts these results into SCANN (Scalable Nearest Neighbors).